Government Policies on Climate Change

 The Biden Administration

 Over the past four years, we viewed an absence of ecological concern or acknowledgment.
 As Biden continues his presidency, we can expect our climate change prevention measures to change.
-He has already implemented regulations and changes, reducing greenhouse gas emissions, and we can expect further policy development over the next four years.
+He has already implemented government policies on climate change, regulations and changes, reducing greenhouse gas emissions, and we can expect further policy development over the next four years.

 About the author